modirshanechi/SenseOfControl/Experiment2/README.md

 File description:
 1. index.html: Experiment's main HTML file
-    The experiment is currently in the debugging phase, with a reduced number of trials.
+    - The experiment is currently in the debugging, demo phase, with a reduced number of trials.
-    To try the complete experiment, put debuggingmode = false _Note that your data will NOT be collected if you do the experiment using the html file._
+    - To try the complete experiment, put debuggingmode = false
+    - _Note that your data will NOT be collected if you do the experiment using the HTML file._
 2. Datenschutz_online.pdf: Data Protection pdf
 3. css/ contains the CSS files for formatting
 4. img/ contains the graphics for the experiment (emojis adapted from https://github.com/twitter/twemoji)